Gerard Batten: Political career

 Batten was a member of the Anti-Federalist League, an early Eurosceptic cross-party political alliance from 1992 to 1993.
-He was one of the founding members of the United Kingdom Independence Party (UKIP) in 1993, and was its first General Secretary from 1994 to 1997.
+He was one of the founding members of the UK Independence Party (UKIP) in 1993, and was its first General Secretary from 1994 to 1997.
 He has been a member of UKIP's National Executive Committee several times.

 Batten was first elected as a Member of the European Parliament in the 2004 European Parliamentary Election for the London constituency on the basis of seeking the withdrawal of the United Kingdom from the European Union.

 During his first term of office Batten served as a member of the European Parliament's Subcommittee on Security and Defence (from July 2004), and was appointed as UKIP's official spokesman on Security and Defence.
 In this role, he attacked the-then Labour government's plans to introduce identity cards.

 At the 2007 UKIP annual conference, he was selected as the party's candidate to contest the 2008 London Mayoral Election, in which he received a 1.2% share of the vote.

 Batten stood in the 2009 UKIP leadership election, coming second in a field of five behind the winner Lord Pearson.
 From 2009 to 2014, he held the office of UKIP's Chief Whip in the European Parliament.
 From 2016 to 2018, Batten served as the UKIP Spokesman for Exiting the European Union.

+In 2011, Batten spoke with Julian Assange's lawyers and began advocating for him in the media and in European Parliament.